 Types of Damages:

 - Wage Loss: A type of special damages.
-If the injuries impact your ability to make money, you may recover your lost wages or for your diminished earning capacity.
+If the injuries impact your ability to make money, you may recover your lost wages or diminished earning capacity.
 Both past and future wage loss may be recovered.

 What is considered maritime employment?

-- someone injured while engaging in an essential part of the loading or unloading process of a vessel
+- Someone injured while engaging in an essential part of the loading or unloading process of a vessel

 - Navigable waters